Buurtzorg's Healthcare Revolution: 14,000 Employees, 0 Managers, Sky-High Engagement

 Buurtzorg's success does not go unnoticed and the organization has been researched extensively over the last years.
 This research clearly shows that their client satisfaction is through the roof and their employee satisfaction is proven to be the highest among any Dutch organization consisting of more than 1000 employees.

-In addition, the costs of the healthcare Buurtzorg provide is lower than those of any other Dutch home-care provider.
+In addition, the costs of the healthcare Buurtzorg provides are lower than those of any other Dutch home-care provider.
 While Buurtzorg nurses spend more time with their clients they keep the costs lower due to their limited overhead costs which are only a third (!) of those of the competitors.
 Why?
 Well, because they have for example no call center, no HR, no planning, and no marketing department.

 Another myth busted

 Last year, once again Jos de Blok and Buurtzorg proved them wrong.
 They even surprised the most skeptical people when they took over more than 2,000 employees from a Dutch home-care provider in crisis.
 After the employees worked their last day in a traditional, hierarchical organization on Friday, they started their Monday in a fully self-managed organization.
-While chaos was expected, the transformation went surprisingly smooth.
+While chaos was expected, the transformation went surprisingly smoothly.
 Jos: “We experienced some minor difficulties, but now, one year later, everything runs very smoothly and we have amazing results.”

 Buurtzorg goes viral

 It’s not surprising that more and more countries want to copy “The Buurtzorg formula”.
-At this moment, Buurtzorg is supporting the expansion of their approach in countries like the UK, Sweden, Japan, China, Taiwan, South Korea and the US.
-By doing this, Buurtzorg is not just changing the way healthcare is organized in Holland, but it has started a worldwide revolution when it comes to delivering high quality home-care.
+At this moment, Buurtzorg is supporting the expansion of their approach in countries like the UK, Sweden, Japan, China, Taiwan, South Korea, and the US.
+By doing this, Buurtzorg is not just changing the way healthcare is organized in Holland, but it has started a worldwide revolution when it comes to delivering high-quality home-care.

 Guardian

 The success story of Buurtzorg continues and is taking the world by storm.
-Hopefully this revolution will move beyond just health care, because we believe that a similar approach to education and business has the power to unleash huge amount of untapped potential in the workplace and will liberate people from the demotivating and frustrating management practices that we have built up over the last decades.
+Hopefully, this revolution will move beyond just health care, because we believe that a similar approach to education and business has the power to unleash a huge amount of untapped potential in the workplace and will liberate people from the demotivating and frustrating management practices that we have built up over the last decades.

 Learn more about Buurtzorg's unique approach to management in our online course on Buurtzorg.
 Check it out here.